pranavjha1/SibylSystem/README.md

 ## Using the CLI

+> Currently, the CLI is only available for Windows users with Git Bash installed/WSL enabled and Linux users.
+We'll be working to add native CLI support for Windows users in the future.

 The `spsmcollector-cli` script is included to help you manage your SSC userbot easily.
-To get started, type `.spsmcollector-cli help` in terminal and press Enter to see possible commands.
+To get started, type `./spsmcollector-cli help` in terminal and press Enter to see possible commands.

 ## Credits